cepek/sandbox-gama/MAINTAINING.md

     - configure.ac
     - lib/gnu_gama/version.cpp
     - CMakeLists.txt

+    Make an individual commit for the updated version, i.e. follow the general rule to make multiple commits for unrelated changes; namely if you replace a whole file, like an xml example, make it a single commit.

   - run `make distcheck' to ensure that the distfile includes all necessary files for building, and that the tests pass.